Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Proposed Near-Novelty Detection Method

-\paragraph{Step 1 : Near Anomaly Generation} In order to generate near anomalous samples, the SDE-based model proposed in \cite{song2020score} is adapted for the novelty detection task.
-In the SDE, the gradient of the logarithmic probability density of the data with respect to the input is called the score.
-A SDE model considers a continuum of distributions that develop over time in accordance with a diffusion process, rather than perturbing the data with a restricted set of noise distributions.
-The model is trained to learn how to gradually transform the noisy image back to its original form.
-The procedure that gradually transforms a data point into random noise is controlled by a pre-determined stochastic differential equation that does not contain any trainable parameters.
-Finally, inverting this process allows us to seamlessly transform random noise into the data that could be used for sample generation as follows:
+\paragraph{Step 1 : Near Anomaly Generation} In order to generate near anomalous samples, a basic diffusion model, called Stochastic Differential Equation (SDE) \cite{song2020score} is adopted.
+In the diffusion models, the gradient of the logarithmic probability density of the data with respect to the input is called the score.
+A SDE model considers a continuum of distributions that develop over time in accordance with a diffusion process, to corrupt a sample and turn it into pure noise.
+This is called the forward process.
+The model is trained to learn how to gradually transform the noisy image back to its original form through the score fucntion (backward process).
+Running the backward process allows us to seamlessly transform a random noise into the data that could be used for sample generation as follows: